juhasev/sample-ninja-help/financial-reports.md

 ## Financial Reports

 Financial Reports help you understand recruitment costs and ROI and where to optimize your recruitment spending.
+Each report can be toggled to display either averages or totals.

 ### DASHBOARD

-The Financial Reports dashboard displays crucial reports to help business owners and panel managers better understand the average or total costs.

-##### RECRUITMENT COST
+**RECRUITMENT COST**

 The average cost of recruiting a panelist.